Estimated reading time: 10 minutes

 Show a complex process map to your colleagues and chances are their eyes will roll and they’ll abruptly excuse themselves.
 The good news is it doesn’t have to be this way.
-This guide will show you how to create simple process maps using just four shapes.
+This guide will show you an up to date guide on how you create a simple process maps using just four shapes.

 The oft-used saying “less is more” is also applicable to process mapping.
 As so often with the best design, it’s about elegant simplicity – using the bare minimum to achieve a balance of functionality and clarity.
-If you create simple process maps then people don’t need special training to decipher them because they are instantly self-explanatory.
-Knowing how to create these will help you get everyone on your team on the same page.
+As a result you create simple process maps that people don’t need special training to decipher because they are instantly self-explanatory.

 What is process mapping?

-A process map is a visual diagram that explains how a single recurring work activity is done and by whom.
+A process map is a visual diagram that explains who is responsible for executing a single work activity.
 Ordering new stock, handling a customer complaint, sending a late payment notice, or hiring a new department head are all examples of jobs you can create process maps for.
-They are a bit like an electric circuit diagram, but rather than the flow of current, they show the flow of work and responsibility for completing a recurrent job.

 ISO defines a process as